Route Function

 }

-But this isn't recommended: pageContext.routeParams is supposed to hold only a minimal amount of information.
+But it isn't recommended: pageContext.routeParams is supposed to hold only a minimal amount of information.
 Instead, we recommend to implement complex logic in data(), onBeforeRender(), guard(), or in a custom hook.